 - No support for iOS’s Slide Over and Split View multitasking modes

-The biggest issue: PWAs lose state between sessions.
-Without a properly saved state, a user who gets out of a PWA more likely than not will see it restarted when coming back.
+The biggest issue is that PWAs don’t store state between sessions.
+Without a properly saved state, a user who gets out of a PWA is likely to see it restarted when coming back.

-This cripples PWAs in several respects—things like asking the user to validate an email address or perform a two-factor authentication via an SMS code are currently unsupported on the iOS platform.
+This makes common PWA features like asking the user to validate an email address or performing a two-factor authentication via SMS unsupported on iOS.
 On top of that, many OAuth-based login redirects open another Safari instance and never come back to the PWA.

 Uber’s native iOS app, at left, and the PWA version, at right

-Yet another issue wroth mentioning: PWAs won’t run in the background, which limits many multimedia and streaming PWAs that want to stream and play audio in the background.
+Yet another issue worth mentioning: PWAs won’t run in the background, which prevents many multimedia-focused PWAs from streaming or playing audio in the background.
 Depending on your version of iOS, you may notice other strange behaviors and bugs with PWAs, such as reloading when switching apps.

-Some of the aforementioned limitations will likely be sorted out once the Web Platform catches up to pure native features, such as Face ID on iPhone X or ARKit for augmented reality.
+Some of the aforementioned limitations will likely be sorted out once the Web Platform catches up to pure native features, such as Face ID scanning or augmented reality via ARKit.

-After the original iPhone made its 2007 debut, enthusiasts took to jailbreaking to run cool hacks.
-As the original App Store with native third-party apps wouldn’t arrive until the following year, Steve Jobs suggested that developers embrace web apps because Safari on iPhone had required support.
+After the original iPhone debuted in 2007, enthusiasts took to jailbreaking.
+The first App Store with native third-party apps wouldn’t arrive until the following year so Steve suggested developers embrace web apps because Safari on iPhone had required support.

-Fast forward to today and we now have Progressive Web Apps (PWA).
+Fast forward to today and we now have Progressive Web Apps (thanks, Steve!).

 Adding ‘Lite’ to PWA names distinguishes them from native apps on your Home screen…